ethan-berman/student-alcohol/bella/index.md

 Overall, women's alcohol purchases are about four times lower than men's.
 This gender difference appears to be lowest in countries where the overall prevalence of drinking high.
 Where drinking prevalence is low-to-mid range, the prevalence of drinking in women tends to be significantly lower.

 ## Conclusion

+In regards to the alcohol consumption being positively correlated with higher GDP per capita, it may be that a higher level of life quality leads to more income.
+People have more spare money to enjoy their life by drinking alcohol.
+Since we have not found a relationship between the legal drinking age and alcohol purchases, the high alcohol purchases in European countries may be due to regional culture or whether it is strictly related to regional management.
+It's not surprising that men buy far more alcohol than women globally.
+This may be due to the difference between men's and women's handling of stress, different preferences for drinks, and social influence.

 ## Jupyter Notebook